Hrithikdoi/Bank-Loan-Analysis-Dashboard/README.md

 ### Summary Dashboard

-The Summary page provides a quick snapshot of the bank's lending performance through KPI cards and loan quality analysis.
+The Summary dashboard provides a high-level overview of the bank's lending performance.

 It includes: